 LISA SIMPSON X RICHARD RISHER

-KIM HANDY JONES X CORDALE HANDY
+KIMBERLY HANDY-JONES X CORDALE HANDY

 Part of the funding for this podcast is made possible by the voters of Minnesota through a grant from the Metropolitan Regional Arts Council, thanks to a legislative appropriation from the arts and cultural heritage fund.